sul-dlss/libsys-airflow/README.md

     If not added, they will default to a blank string.
 These are usually applied to VMs by puppet.
 These environment variables must be prefixed with `AIRFLOW_VAR_` to be accessible to DAGs.
 (See [Airflow env var documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html#storing-variables-in-environment-variables).)
 A list of keys in vault, not prefixed by `AIRFLOW_VAR_`, is at: `vault kv list puppet/application/folio/dev/`.

+    **NOTE** In order to connect to the OKAPI_URL you must be connected to the VPN or the on-campus network.

-5. Run `docker-compose build` to build the customized Airflow image.
+5. Run `docker compose build` to build the customized Airflow image.
 (Note: the `usermod` command may take a while to complete when running the build.)
-6. Run `docker-compose up airflow-init` to initialize the Airflow database and create a user the first time you deploy Airflow.
+6. Run `docker compose up airflow-init` to initialize the Airflow database and create a user the first time you deploy Airflow.
-7. Bring up Airflow, `docker-compose up` to run the containers in the foreground.
-Use `docker-compose up -d` to run as a daemon.
+7. Bring up Airflow, `docker compose up` to run the containers in the foreground.
+Use `docker compose up -d` to run as a daemon.
 8. Access Airflow locally at http://localhost:3000.
 The default username and password are both `airflow`.
 9. Log into the worker container using `docker exec -it libsys-airflow-airflow-worker-1 /bin/bash` to view the raw work files.